A Certified Interior Designer (CID) licensed in New York plans, designs, supervises and/or consults on various aspects of interior spaces including:

 If you have passed the NCIDQ examination prior to 1990, you must have also taken and passed the Building & Barrier Free Codes section of the examination prior to October 2000 or taken and passed Section I of the examination between October 2000 and January 2004.

-Contact NCIDQ for eligibility requirements, fees, and other examination information at:
+Contact the Council for Interior Design Qualification for eligibility requirements, fees, and other examination information at:

-You must request NCIDQ to send verification of your passing examination(s) to the New York State Education Department.
+You must request CIDQ to send verification of your passing examination(s) to the New York State Education Department.

 The licensure fee for Certified Interior Design is $377.